ReconGit/c-tictactoe-ai/README.md

-A simple Tic-Tac-Toe game implemented in C, featuring an unbeatable AI player using the MiniMax tree search algorithm with Alpha-Beta pruning optimization that prioritizes winning in the shortest possible depth.
+A simple Tic-Tac-Toe game implemented in C, featuring Monte Carlo Tree search and MiniMax algorithm with Alpha-Beta pruning optimization that prioritizes winning in the shortest possible depth.

 Compile with Makefile using "make" or "make all" command in terminal to compile both game and tests, to compile them separately use "make game" or "make tests".
 Files will be compiled to bin/ directory.

-After successful compilation, you can play the game by typing "./bin/game" to terminal, to run tests type "./bin/tests".
+After successful compilation, you can play the game by typing "./bin/game" in terminal, type "./bin/tests" to run tests.

 All tests were written using "greatest" testing library for C.